Bobcat: Hunting and diet

 The bobcat is able to survive for long periods without food, but eats heavily when prey is abundant.
 During lean periods, it often preys on larger animals, which it can kill and return to feed on later.
 The bobcat hunts by stalking its prey and then ambushing with a short chase or pounce.
 Its preference is for mammals weighing about 1+1/2 to 12+1/2 lb.
 Its main prey varies by region: in the eastern United States, it is the eastern cottontail and New England cottontail, and in the north, it is the snowshoe hare.

 When these prey species exist together, as in New England, they are the primary food sources of the bobcat.
 In the far south, the rabbits and hares are sometimes replaced by cotton rats as the primary food source.
 Birds up to the size of an adult trumpeter swan are also taken in ambushes while nesting, along with their fledglings and eggs.
 The bobcat is an opportunistic predator that, unlike the more specialized Canada lynx, readily varies its prey selection.
-Diet diversification positively correlates to a decline in numbers of the bobcat's principal prey; the abundance of its main prey species is the main determinant of overall diet.
+Diet diversification positively correlates with a decline in the numbers of the bobcat's principal prey; the abundance of its main prey species is the main determinant of overall diet.